-Early results have extended these results to non-Hermitian systems, extending symmetry indicators \cite{shiozakiSymmetryIndicatorNonHermitian2021}, establishing the existence of crystalline-symmetry protected nodal chains in three-dimensional systems \cite{zhangSymmetryprotectedTopologicalExceptional2023,cuiExperimentalRealizationStable2023}, studying \PT -symmetric optical lattices using the representation theory of colored groups \cite{mockCharacterizationParitytimeSymmetry2016} and the symmetry-protected degenerate points in two-dimensional square photonic lattices \cite{mockComprehensiveUnderstandingParitytime2017}.
-Since exceptional points appear generically already in two dimensions, we expect a general characterization of two-dimensional symmetry-enforced features to be of interest.
+Early results have extended these results to non-Hermitian systems, extending symmetry indicators \cite{shiozakiSymmetryIndicatorNonHermitian2021}, establishing the existence of crystalline-symmetry-protected nodal chains in three-dimensional systems \cite{zhangSymmetryprotectedTopologicalExceptional2023,cuiExperimentalRealizationStable2023}, and studying \PT -symmetric optical lattices using the representation theory of colored groups \cite{mockCharacterizationParitytimeSymmetry2016} and the symmetry-protected degenerate points in two-dimensional square photonic lattices \cite{mockComprehensiveUnderstandingParitytime2017}.
+Since EPs appear generically already in two dimensions, we expect a general characterization of two-dimensional symmetry-enforced features to be of interest.

-Here we provide this characterization by listing all possible nodal structures that can be enforced by the thirteen symmorphic space groups in two dimensions.
+Here, we provide this characterization by listing all possible nodal structures that can be enforced by the two-dimensional space groups.
 We find that seven of these groups feature points of high symmetry with non-trivial little group representations.
 These constrain the Hamiltonian to be degenerate at the points of high symmetry, featuring a Hermitian-type nodal point at which eigenvectors are orthogonal (in contrast to EPs where they are degenerate).
-Taking into account time reversal symmetry \T, or a combination of time reversal and spatial inversion symmetries \PT, novel and intrinsically non-Hermitian nodal structures emerge in the surrounding dispersion.
-In particular, the nodal points at the high-symmetry momenta of space group p4mm and p4gm (p2mg, p4gm, and p2gg) turn out to be the intersection of four (two) exceptional lines that are constrained to a particular point in momentum space.
-They resemble non-defective EPs, seen as limit points along these exceptional lines \cite{sayyadSymmetryprotectedExceptionalNodal2022b}.
+Taking into account time reversal symmetry \T, or a combination of time reversal and spatial inversion symmetries \PT, intrinsically non-Hermitian nodal structures emerge in the surrounding dispersion.
+In particular, nodal points are enforced at the high-symmetry momenta of space group p4mm and p4gm (p2mg, p4gm, and p2gg) and turn out to be the intersection of four (two) exceptional lines.
+They resemble non-defective EPs, seen as limit points along these exceptional lines \cite{sayyadSymmetryprotectedExceptionalNodal2023}.